gogvyatkin/todo_list/README.md

-##### Tasks
+#      Tasks

-3. watch one video about QA
+1. work a shift
-4. read article on habr
+2. watch one video about QA or IT or electrician
-2. chenge car tires
+3. read article on habr
-5. order a tire repair kit
+4. order a tire repair kit

-1. pass a medical examination
+5. chenge car tires